Some Metro South Hospital Supporters Would Rather It Close Than Go To A Group Considering Buying

 “This is all about money,” he said.
 “This is all about corporate healthcare greed.
 Our argument is there could be a win-win here.
 They can get a lot of money for that hospital.
 At the same time, we can keep it open.”

-But there’s a twist.
 A third group of hospital supporters, led by former patient Bishop Larry Trotter, wants Guterman’s group out of the picture.

 “I would rather see it close and the right group come in than to put this hospital and the people in the hands of somebody that’s faulty,” said Trotter.